RESEARCH GROUP

 • Explosives and post-explosion residues.

-• Residues of malicious or premeditated fire accelerants.
+• Residues of malicious or premeditated fire accelerants (Arson).

 • Gases dissolved in dielectric oils (TOGA analysis).